 As described in the overview address regions can be translated between buses.
-It requires the bridge device to set up address maps in at least one direction.
-If a bus does not support DMA for example, only the CPU can access the bus but the bus can not access the CPU bus, hence the address translation will be unidirectional.
+It requires the bridge bus driver to set up address maps in at least one direction.
+If a bus does not support DMA for example, it might be that it is only the CPU that can access the bus but the bus can not access the CPU bus, hence the address translation will be unidirectional.

 The translation software can translate addresses in up to four different ways using drvmgr_translate(), as listed in the table below.
-The function will return -1 if no map matches the translation requested, or 0 is successful.
-If a bridge has no map, the addresses are translated 1:1 (not changed).
+The function will return 0 if no map matches the translation requested, the length until the end of the matching map or Oxffffffff if no translation was needed.
+If a bridge has no map, the addresses are translated 1:1 (not changed) and Oxffffffff will be returned.